sentinel1909/shuttle-template-hyper/README.md

 Routes are minimal:

 - `/_health` returns a `200 OK` response with empty body
+- `/ping` invokes an actor which counts the number of pings and returns `Pong` as the response body
 - returns `404 Not Found` for any other route